 While I read this letter from Comrade Veretel'nik, the detachment of Maria Nikiforova arrived at Tsarevokonstantinovka station.
+I informed her of the events which had just unfolded in Gulyai-Pole. kilometres from Tsarevokonstantinovka.
+I decided to go there, but, when I arrived, I learned the Egorov had already left for Dolya.
+I telegraphed: "Will Egorov's headquarters stay long at Dolya?" and received the reply that it had already left for Taganrog.

-I informed her of the events which had just unfolded in Gulyai-Pole.
-She immediately telephoned the commander of a detachment of Red Guards, a certain sailor Polupanov who was currently engaged in combat with "White Guards" in Mariupol'.
-Maria Nikiforova proposed that he return down from the train but my nephew Foma (son of my oldest brother) who, looking distraught, handed me a letter.
+I left the telegraph office and headed for the locomotive.
+At this moment Belenkevich's echelon arrived at the station.
+Who should jump down from the train but my nephew Foma (son of my oldest brother) who, looking distraught, handed me a letter.